exercism/ruby/exercises/concept/savings-account/.docs/instructions.md

 - 1.621% for a positive balance greater or equal than `1000` dollars and less than `5000` dollars.
 - 2.475% for a positive balance greater or equal than `5000` dollars.

-You have three tasks, each of which will deal the balance and its interest rate.
+You have three tasks, each of which will deal with the balance and its interest rate.

 ## 1. Calculate the interest rate